The Cardiorespiratory Unit is one of the world’s largest paediatric cardiovascular and respiratory centres.

 In recent years, we have treated more children with congenital heart disease than ever before, and with excellent results.

-> Please be aware that Heart and Lung transplants are not available through the International and Private Patients service, for either UK or overseas patients.
+Please be aware that Heart and Lung transplants are not available through International and Private Care, for either UK or overseas patients.

-> We perform the highest number of surgical episodes in the UK and Ireland.
+We perform the highest number of surgical episodes in the UK and Ireland.
 In the three years 2014 to 2017, there were 1885 cardiac operations performed in our unit, of which 99.2% of patients survived to 30 days.
 Based on the confidence limits selected by the National Congenital Heart Audit (NCHDA), our risk-adjusted survival rates for paediatric cardiac surgery are defined as ‘much higher than predicted’.

 - We perform over 500 cases of cardio-pulmonary bypass and 150 cases off-bypass every year

 - 99.2% of our cardiac surgery patients survive to 30 days with a 98% expected survival rate using PRAiS (Partial Risk Adjustment in Surgery)

 - Coarctation of the aorta (aortic arch obstruction)